sanity-io/hydrogen-sanity-demo/README.md

 # About

-This is a customised [Hydrogen](https://github.com/Shopify/hydrogen) starter that demonstrates how Sanity and Structured Content can be used to elevate your custom Shopify storefronts.
+This is a customised [Hydrogen][hydrogen-github] starter that demonstrates how Sanity and Structured Content can be used to elevate your custom Shopify storefronts.

-It is designed to be used alongside our [pre-configured Studio](https://github.com/sanity-io/sanity-shopify-studio) and [Sanity Connect for Shopify](https://www.sanity.io/docs/sanity-connect-for-shopify).
+It is designed to be used alongside our [pre-configured Studio][sanity-shopify-studio] and [Sanity Connect for Shopify][sanity-connect]

-In addition to traditional PLP + PDPs, it also showcases pages that make extensive use of [Portable Text](https://www.sanity.io/guides/introduction-to-portable-text), allowing for rich editorial that can easily reference your Shopify products in a multitude of ways.
+In addition to traditional PLP + PDPs, it also showcases pages that make extensive use of [Portable Text][sanity-portable-text], allowing for rich editorial that can easily reference your Shopify products in a multitude of ways.

 Hydrogen is currently in developer preview.
 Please note that this starter is not production ready and will be updated as Hydrogen continues to mature.